MAY 31ST, 2023

 The Inter-University Workshop on Mind, Art and Morality promotes the interconnections across different areas in philosophy and, more specifically it favors the study of issues lying at the intersection of ethics, aesthetics and the philosophy of mind.
 In previous editions, the Workshop has been devoted either to the production of a particular philosoher, such as Richard Wollheim, Jonathan Dancy, Christine Korsgaard, Shaun Nichols, David Filkenstein, and Malcolm Budd; or to explore topics like the Philosophy of Music (with Peter Kivy, Noël Carroll or Derek Matravers), Self-Knowledge (with David Filkenstein and Sarah Sawyer) Art and Negative Emotions (with Susan Feagin and Eileen John) or the Cognitive Value of Fiction (with Gregory Currie).
-On the 2022 edition, we intend to focus on the problems related to aesthetic normativity.
-Among others, we will consider issues concerning the kind of normativity exhibited by aesthetic judgments, the problem of aesthetic disagreement, the validity of aesthetic testimony, aesthetic akrasia and the problems related to the importance of aesthetic autonomy -such as aesthetic alienation, aesthetic injustice or snobbery.
+The 2023 edition is meant to explore all sorts of interconnections between philosophy and film.

-Call for Papers: We invite submissions on any aspect of the current debate on any topic related to aesthetic normativity.
-Authors should submit full papers (5000 words) or extended abstracts (2000 words) by January 30th, 2022.
+We invite submissions on some aspect of the the interconnections between philosophy and film.
+Papers concerning Robert Pippin’s approach to this topic will be especially welcome.
+Authors should submit full papers (5000 words) or extended abstracts (2000 words) by May 31, 2023.
 Submissions should be sent to firstname.lastname@example.org.
 The layout of the manuscript should accommodate anonymous refereeing (i.e. name and address on a separate sheet, and not repeated in the text).
-Notification of acceptance should be expected by March 15, 2022.
+Notification of acceptance should be expected by June 15, 2023.

 Manuel García-Carpintero (Universidad de Barcelona)

-Sponsored by: Spanish Research Council via “Normative Aspects of Aesthetic Appreciation” (PID2019-106351GB-I00 Ministerio de Economía, Industria y Competitividad); “Beyond Beauty: nature and critical relevance of aesthetic properties” (20934/PI/18) Funded by: Fundación Séneca-Agencia de Ciencia y Tecnología de la Región de Murcia; The Philosophy of Hybrid Representations (PID2020-119588GB-I00).
+Spanish Research Council via The Philosophy of Hybrid Representations (PID2020-119588GB-I00).
 Eliminativism, Fictionalism, and Expressivism.
-The possibility of a negative metaphysical verdict about a discourse (PID2019-106420GA-I00).
-Spanish Society of Analytic Philosophy.
+The possibility of a negative metaphysical verdict about a discourse (PID2019-106420GA-I00); Generalitat Valenciana via Lying and Deception (CIGE/2021/16); and Spanish Society of Analytic Philosophy.